 Three chair caning design samples

-Here are three different types of woven chair seats I did a while ago for clients that I think you might enjoy seeing.
+Here are three types of woven cane chair seats I did a while ago for clients I think you might enjoy seeing.

 rustic hickory rocker